- As low as $338/Night

 - Approximately 1025 square feet

 New 2024 Listing.
 This 2 Br villa is located in Laurel Court inside Kingston Resort.
 It's located on the 3rd floor with elevator access.
-It's in great shape with a completely refreshed kitchen.
+It's in great shape with a completely modernized kitchen.
 This adorable condo features a king bed en suite and 2 queen beds in the secondary bedroom and a entirely outfitted kitchen.
 Unwind by the pool or take a fast walk across the boardwalk to the beach.
 You'll find tons of sunlight streaming through the primary bedroom windows and a sliding glass door leading you to a screened-in balcony porch.
-The lake is right there at your feet and the view is so beautiful it instantly tugs at you to sit down, grab a cup of coffee or drink, and just breathe.
+The lake is right there at your feet and the view is so impressive it instantly tugs at you to sit down, grab a cup of coffee or beverage, and just breathe.
 It features complimentary parking and complimentary high speed Wifi (400 Mbps).

 Kingston Resort is a 145 acre community on the beach.
 The gated entrance provides 24/7 safety and security in this family friendly environment.
 The community has a number of walking and cycling trails around a series of modest lakes and ponds and the ocean.
 Laurel Court is a subdivision within Kingston Resort.
 It provides a resort living with handsome landscaping, a private swimming pool, and a winding sidewalk with a 5 min. walk to the beach.

-Embassy Suite's pools and SPLASH PARK Not Included.
+Embassy Suite's pools and SPLASH PARK Not Supplied.
 Weekly and monthly discounts available. $500 security deposit held.

 INCLUDES: